Written by Dropner blog

 If you try to remember the upcoming projects, then your mind will overload, and the next step is that you have memory issues.

-My way to go is making a list of things to do and write them down the old fashioned way some people like an online list or calendar.
+My way to go is making a list of things to do and writing them down the old-fashioned way some people like an online list or calendar.

 3. Have milestones with a start and end date for your projects.

-Using milestones is a work method with a start date and completion date for any projects.
+Using milestones is a work method with a start date and completion date for any project.
 That gives you a good feel of the timeline of the project.

 Also it this keeps you on alert when a project should end and when something else is about to start.

 When you are working on a freelance project, and if you are serious about it, then you should invest a huge amount of time in it.

 Block social media time and mobile phone time.
 I turn my phone off or mute it and for social media: I do only the business side of it that supports my blog.

 I have a 0,0% interest in the selfie mania.

 5. Develop and learn from your deadline mistakes.